LibCity/Bigscity-LibCity-Docs/source/user_guide/data/atomic_files.md

 ### Detailed description

-*   For traffic state prediction tasks：
+*   For traffic state prediction tasks:
     *   The format is:  *dyna\_id, state, time, entity\_id, properties*，**entity_id** may have different changes:
     *   For entities that can use one-dimensional numbering for sensors, road sections, areas, etc., this column is the corresponding ID, the column name is [**entity_id**], and the file suffix name is `.dyna`.
     *   For grid-based traffic data, the column name is [**row_id, column_id**], and the file extension is `.grid`.